ASL University ►

 The sign for "test" has several different "pronunciations."

-There are several ways to "do" this sign.
+There are several ways to "do" the "TEST" sign.
 All of them focus on the idea of showing a type of "question mark."
 This generally is based on starting with a straight index finger changing into an "x" finger while moving downward as if drawing a question mark in the air and then "dotting it."

 A very common version of the sign TEST starts with index fingers straight, then bends them into "x" handshapes as the hands move downward.
 Then the hands change into palm-down "5" handshapes.